Ayushhgupta39/Mercor-GoogleDocs-clone/README.md

 - React.js: A JavaScript library for building user interfaces.
 - Chakra UI: A component library for styling and UI design.

-## Deployment

-The Mercor Google Docs Clone is deployed on Netlify.
-You can access the deployed application by visiting [https://mercor-docs-clone1.netlify.app/](https://mercor-docs-clone1.netlify.app/).

 ## Contributing
 Contributions to Mercor Google Docs Clone are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on the GitHub repository.